CooleMuetze/mlp/README.md

 Please ensure you are in the root directory of the project when running the examples.

 ## MNIST Example
 The project includes an example using the MNIST dataset, where you can draw your own digits and see how well the model recognizes them.
-Please note that the recognition may not be optimal, as MNIST is designed for a specific style of handwriting that may not match your own.
+> **Note:** The recognition may not be optimal, as MNIST is designed for a specific style of handwriting that may not match your own.

+The uploaded model achieves an accuracy of 92% on the test datasets.

 ## Disclaimer
 The primary objective of this project is to understand the mathematics behind MLP and Backward Propagation.
 It is not optimized for performance or accuracy.

 ## Conclusion
-We hope this project helps you gain a deeper understanding of the mathematical concepts behind neural networks.
-Happy learning!
+I hope this project helps you gain a deeper understanding of the mathematical concepts behind neural networks.

+## About the Author
+This project was created by me, Leonard Grün.
+While working on this project, I am studying Business Informatics at the Karlsruhe Institute of Technology (KIT).